 Getting a tattoo from an experienced and well-known artist is more expensive.
 They typically charge by the hour but will charge for the cost of the tattoo if it is small and can be completed in one sitting.
 Famous tattoo artists and tattoo shops can also charge higher rates.
 When appointments are limited, the cost is almost always higher.

-Going to a safe, sanitary tattoo shop that follows proper protocol will cost more than a relatively new studio, but you should never compromise safety to save money.
-You should go with a tattoo shop that has a good reputation and is licensed in your city.
+Going to a safe, sanitary parlour that follows proper protocol will cost more than going to a sketchy, mediocre studio, but you should never compromise safety to save money.
+You should go with a tattoo parlour that has a good reputation and is licensed in your city.

 How to save on tattoo costs

 Getting tattoos is a big decision and can be costly, but there are a few ways how to save on tattoo costs:

 - Timing: Many people are unaware there is a slow season for tattoo artists.
 In many tattoo shops, the winter months are the slowest.
 This can be an excellent time to work out a deal with a tattoo artist.